ori1337/obnoxious-framework/README.md

 ## Getting started

 ### Prerequisites
-Microsoft Visual Studio 2017 15.9.4 and Windows SDK 10.0.17763.0 (10.0.17134.0 or lower should work too but requires change in project settings) are required in order to compile obnoxious framework.
+Microsoft Visual Studio 2017 15.9.4 and Windows SDK 10.0.17134.0 (lower should work too but requires change in project settings) are required in order to compile obnoxious framework.
 If you don't have ones, you can download VS [here](https://visualstudio.microsoft.com/) (Windows SDK is installed during Visual Studio Setup).

 ### Cloning
-The very first step in order to compile yerba is to clone this repo from GitHub to your local computer:
+The very first step in order to compile obnoxious framework is to clone this repo from GitHub to your local computer:
 ```
 git clone https://github.com/Lumm1t/obnoxious-framework.git
 ```